desailearn/golang_chatgpt/README.md

 Here are some salesforce examples:

 **  Use Case 1: Create APEX and Triggers  **

-    Create a batch apex class with the below requirements.
+    Create a salesforce batch apex class with the below requirements.
           Create a task for a case owner that’s in an open state.
           Assign a due date to the  task as one week from now Create an email auto-trigger as a daily reminder until the case is closed After completing attach the completed case to the  task to case id “XXXXXXX” Write unit test cases for triggers and classes.

 **        Command line Input:  (Screenshot)   **
                 ![Input](Input_sf_Usecase_1.png)